fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 ```
 Bash and other Unix shells, have their own unique syntax or language (that is, how commands are passed onto Bash and other Unix shells), although most text editors (TEs) group all shell scripting languages together and call their collective syntax or language, "Shell script" or even just "sh".
 Examples of such TEs include: Atom, gedit and SciTE.
 They can do this without a problem in most cases because Unix shells share quite a lot of their syntax with one another.

-Another important concept, for one to understand in order for the rest of this post to make any sort of sense, is that of a <b>script</b>.
+Another important concept, for one to understand in order for the rest of this post to make any sort of sense, is that of a **script**.
 Scripts are programs that can be interpreted from within a **run-time environment** (**RTE**) and they automate the execution of tasks that would otherwise have to be performed manually, one-by-one, by a human operator.
 In the case of shell scripts, including Bash scripts, the RTE in which the script is interpreted is the Unix shell.

 # Bash and Files
-Bash scripts usually have the file extension of <code>.sh</code>, although some have no file extension.
-When Bash is started as an interactive, non-login shell (for example, from within a TEE) it first reads <code>~/.bashrc</code>.
-When it is started as an interactive, login shell (like when it is started within tty1) it first reads <code>/etc/profile</code>, <code>~/.bash_profile</code>, <code>~/.bash_login</code> and <code>~/.profile</code>.
-Commands executed in Bash are also recorded in <code>~/.bash_history</code>.
+Bash scripts usually have the file extension of `.sh`, although some have no file extension.
+When Bash is started as an interactive, non-login shell (for example, from within a TEE) it first reads `~/.bashrc`.
+When it is started as an interactive, login shell (like when it is started within tty1) it first reads `/etc/profile`, `~/.bash_profile`, `~/.bash_login` and `~/.profile`.
+Commands executed in Bash are also recorded in `~/.bash_history`.
 Commands interpreted by Bash are case-sensitive.

 # Basic Syntax
 The Bash syntax has several distinct components, which can be classed as <a href = "#Keywords_and_Special_Characters">keywords and special characters</a>, <a href = "#Bulletins">bulletins</a>, <a href = "#Variables">variables</a>, <a href = "#Functions">functions</a>, <a href = "#Tests">tests</a> and <a href = "#Conditionals">conditionals</a>.